Costanza Chiaramonte: Later life

 The following year Constance was forced to marry the count of Altavilla, Andrea di Capua, son of Bartolomeo, and protonotary of the kingdom, who was residing in the Palazzo Marigliano, Naples.
-At the public wedding ceremony, Costanza was said to have proclaimed to her groom to take pride in having the king's wife and queen for a concubine.
+At the public wedding ceremony, Costanza was said to have proclaimed to her groom that he should take pride in having the king's wife and queen as his concubine.

 Legacy

 Constanza's fate attracted later storytellers and songwriters.
 Even in the 20th century, it was pointed as an example of ecclesiastical hypocrisy over the sanctity of marriage.